Ancient Celtic warfare: La Tène Culture 450 BC to 50 BC

 Celtic sword and scabbard circa 60 BC.

 The La Tène period saw changing patterns of warfare.
-At the beginning of the La Tène period warfare was likely conducted on a small scale between elite warriors, perhaps in chariots, wielding a new type of Celtic longsword.
+At the beginning of the La Tène period, warfare was likely conducted on a small scale between elite warriors, perhaps in chariots, wielding a new type of Celtic longsword.

-During the succeeding centuries the design of the sword changed, characteristically becoming shorter, single-edged and lacking a thrusting point, designed purely to make a cut (although the Hallstatt era sword had also been primarily a slashing weapon). and greater regional variation in swords appeared: in Britain and Ireland even the longer sword designs were shorter and thinner than their Continental counterparts.
-It is possible that in the later La Tène era, an increasing population would have led to larger armies organized in ranks of spearmen, leading to a decline in the importance of the champion with his sword and hence a decline in sword functionality.
+During the succeeding centuries, the design of the sword changed, tending to become shorter, single-edged and lack a thrusting point, designed purely to make a cut (although the Hallstatt-era sword had also been primarily a slashing weapon).
+Greater regional variation in swords appeared: for example, in Britain and Ireland, longer swords were still shorter and thinner than their Continental counterparts.
+It is possible that, in the later La Tène era, an increasing population would have led to larger armies organized in ranks of spearmen, leading to a decline in the importance of the champion with his sword and hence a decline in sword functionality.

-The La Tène era also saw the development of armor in the form of chainmail, the familiar form in which a garment is constructed of linked metal rings.
+The La Tène era also saw the development of armor in the form of chainmail, garments constructed of linked metal rings.
 Finds of mail are rare, suggesting that it was a luxury restricted to high status warriors.
-Crested helmets of this period occur in greater numbers than of mail, but overall the picture is of Celtic armies being made up largely of lightly armored or unarmored fighters.
+Crested helmets of this period occur in greater numbers than mail, but overall it appears that Celtic armies of this era were made up largely of lightly armored, or unarmored, fighters.

 Chariot burials continued well into the La Tène period, suggesting their continued importance in warfare.
 The La Tène chariot was a light, two-wheeled vehicle, unlike the heavier chariot of earlier times.
-The arrangement of the chariot poles in a reconstruction of the Wetwang Chariot suggests they were drawn by small ponies only 11 or 12 hands high and thus seem unlikely to be used in a frontal charge.
+The arrangement of the chariot poles in a reconstruction of the Wetwang Chariot suggests that they were drawn by small ponies, only 11 or 12 hands high, and thus seem unlikely to have been used in a frontal charge.
 Because chariot burials were never practiced in Ireland, the nature or existence of chariot warfare in that specific country remains unclear.

 In the Later La Tène period, Roman expansion into Celtic areas began with the conquest of Gallia Cisalpina in 275 BC.
 The conquest of Gallia Celtica followed in 121 BC and was completed with the Gallic Wars of 58-50 BC.
 After this period, Gallic culture quickly assimilated to Roman culture, giving rise to the hybrid Gallo-Roman culture of Late Antiquity.